-Reading in Year 3
+Reading in Year 4

-Reading continues to be an integral part of our learning in Year 3.
+Reading continues to be an integral part of our learning in Year 4.
 We aim to develop a love of reading and will enjoy many times together during each week sharing a wide range of stories, poems and non-fiction texts.
 Please ensure that your child has their book bag containing their reading book and Reading, Spelling and Homework Diary in school every day.
 Children may independently change their reading books as soon as they have completed a book.

-Throughout the week children in Year 3 will take part in whole class guided reading lessons and may also read individually with an adult.
+Throughout the week children in Year 4 will take part in whole class guided reading lessons and may also read individually with an adult.
 We encourage the children to read at home at least 5 times a week.
 Reading every day at home would be even better!
-Frequent, short sessions of 10 / 15 minutes are most beneficial.
-If your child is keen, do read for longer!